-Practically, we use the zooming function on computers to examine maps, and to increase or decrease the size of pages and fonts.
-Manually, we may go the old fashioned route and use a magnifying glass to increase the font while reading or scrutinizing a contract.
+Practically, we use the zooming function on computers to examine images, and to increase or decrease the size of pages and fonts.
+Manually, we may go the old fashioned route and use reading glasses or a magnifying glass to increase the font while reading or scrutinizing a contract.

 This technique also works as a beautiful life navigation tool.

-Whenever I’m aware that I’m not feeling in the flow, love, joyful and positive, I simply stop and challenge myself to zoom out.
-It’s not always easy, but it’s always so amazing how I can quickly shift my perspective and in most cases, my flow is restored.
-When it isn’t, I’m simply challenged to try again, but with a more intense surge of mindfulness.
+Whenever you’re aware that you’re not feeling love, joyful, positive, or in the flow, simply stop and challenge yourself to zoom out.
+It’s not always easy, but it’s amazing how often you can quickly shift your perspective and in most cases, your flow is restored.
+When it isn’t, simply challenge yourself patiently and without judgement, feel your way through the discomfort.

-In his book, Pale Blue Dot: A Vision of the Human Future in Space, Carl Sagan, writes,
+In his book, Pale Blue Dot: A Vision of the Human Future in Space, Carl Sagan, wrote,

-I don’t know about you, but what a jolt to quickly shift my perspective.
+I don’t know about you, but what a catalyst to quickly shift my perspective.
 So much time is wasted needlessly churning on issues we have no control over.
-With our limited vision, it’s in our best interest to humbly surrender to higher forces, and seek the highest good.
+With our limited vision, it’s in our best interest to humbly surrender and seek the highest good.

 There are also times when it’s best to zoom in.
-One example is when we forget our greatness.
-In this context, its appropriate to remember that we are each a part of this vast universal energy, and as such we are everything, just as we are nothing, all at the same time.
-Something to mentally munch on, right?
+One example is when you forget your greatness.
+In this context, it's appropriate to remember that you are part of this vast universal energy, and as such you are everything, just as you are nothing, all at the same time.